vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/7_APPENDICES/13A_TEXTS_QUOTED_BY_JAYARATHA.md

 VI/135
 IV/1769
 APPENDIX-13(A)
 8. Published in KSTS alongwith Abhinavagupta's Vivarana commentary.
-Also published with Läsaka's commentary in a separate volume in KSTS.
+Also published with Lāsaka's commentary in a separate volume in KSTS.
 9. Published in KSTS.
 Another edition with annotated translation into English by Jaidev Singh is shortly coming out.
 See Appendix I also.
 313
 Pratyabhijñā-/karikā1o (A)